 If you see anything more than a small peak of top thread showing on the bottom or small loops are forming on the curves as shown in the picture above, then you will need to turn the tension knob to a higher number to tighten top thread.
 If you see bobbin thread on the top, your top tension is too tight.
 Reduce this by turning the tension knob to a lower number.
 Always check your manual if you are unfamiliar with the tension knob.

-If you are unable to adjust your tension so no bobbin thread shows on the top, yet your stitches are formed correctly, use the same color thread on the bobbin as used on the top.
+If you are unable to adjust your tension so no bobbin thread shows on the top, yet your stitches are formed correctly, use the same color thread on the bobbin as is on the top.

-Whenever you need to re-position your hands or change your hand grip on your fabric, always stop your machine first with the needle down into the fabric.
+If you have needle-down option on your machine, select it so the needle stops in the down position.
+When ever you need to re-position your hands or change your hand grip on your fabric, always stop your machine first with the needle down into the fabric.
 Once the needle has come to a complete stop, you can re-position your hands.